3.14 Provisions, Contingent Liabilities and Contingent Assets

 52.2 Certain Trade Receivables, Loans & Advances and Trade Payables are subject to confirmation.
 In the opinion of the management, the value of Trade Receivables and Loans & Advances on realisation in the ordinary course of business, will not be less than the value at which these are stated in the Balance Sheet.

-53.2 The Company's Unit Birla Vinoleum and Auto Trim Division at Birlapur, are under Suspension of Operations since 18th February, 2014.
-Further, the Board has also passed resolutions and declared "Closure of Manufacturing Establishments” for Biralpur Unit and Gurgaon Unit of Auto Trim Division from 30th July, 2021 and 1st September, 2022 respectively.
+53.2 The Company’s Unit Birla Vinoleum and Auto Trim Division at Birlapur, are under Suspension of Operations since 18th February, 2014.
+Further, the Board had also passed resolutions and declared “Closure of Manufacturing Establishments” for Biralpur Unit and Gurgaon Unit of Auto Trim Division and Birla Vinoleum from 30th July, 2021, 1st September, 2022 and 20th February, 2025 respectively.

-53.3 In the mining matter of Company's unit Chanderia, the Hon'ble Supreme Court vide its Order dated 12th January, 2024 inter alia directed that a radius of five kilometers from the compound wall of the Fort shall not be subjected to mining by blasting or use of explosives for mining of any minerals.
-However, the manual/mechanical mining operations permitted within a radius of five kilometers are allowed to be continued.
-The Hon'ble Supreme Court further directed to the Chairman of the Indian Institute of Technology (Indian School of Mines), Dhanbad, Jharkhand [IIT (ISM)-Dhanbad] to constitute a team of multi-disciplinary experts, within two weeks from the receipt of a copy of the Order to undertake the study of environmental pollution and impact on all structures in the Chittorgarh Fort from the blasting operations beyond a five kilometer radius.
-The study was directed to be carried out for four months and the blasting activities was allowed to be undertaken during the study period.
-Expenses for carrying out the study are to be defrayed by the Company.
-The team of multi-disciplinary experts has been constituted and the study as directed by the Hon'ble Court has commenced w.e.f.16th March, 2024.
+53.3 In the mining matter of Company’s unit Chanderia, the Hon’ble Supreme Court vide its Order dated 12th January, 2024 inter alia directed that a radius of five kilometers from the compound wall of the Fort shall not be subjected to mining by blasting or use of explosives for mining of any minerals.
+The manual/mechanical mining operations permitted within a radius of five kilometers are allowed to be continued.
+The Hon’ble Supreme Court further directed the Chairman of the Indian Institute of Technology (Indian School of Mines), Dhanbad, Jharkhand [IIT (ISM)-Dhanbad] to constitute a team of multi-disciplinary experts, within two weeks from the receipt of a copy of the Order to undertake the study of environmental pollution and impact on all structures in the Chittorgarh Fort from the blasting operations beyond a five kilometer radius.
+The team of multi-disciplinary experts completed the study as directed by the Hon’ble Court and submitted its Report to the Hon’ble Supreme Court of India on 29th September,2024.
+The Hon’ble Court has directed to furnish e- copies of the report to the counsels of all the parties, giving opportunity to file their objections/ observations on the findings given in the report.
+The Hon’ble Supreme Court on 8th April, 2025, accepted the request of State Government of Rajasthan to place its stand within three weeks.

 The fair value of the financial assets and liabilities are included at the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.